dog-broad/CRT/Data_Structures.md

 Rear ⇒ The rearmost element of the queue.
 It is the element that was inserted at last.
 QueueOverflow ⇒ If we try to insert an element into a full queue, then it is called a queue overflow condition.
 QueueUnderflow ⇒ If we try to delete an element from an empty queue, then it is called a queue underflow condition.

+## Queue Operations

+enqueue(val) ⇒ Insert an item at the rear of the queue. dequeue() ⇒ Removes and returns an item from the front of the queue.

+## Auxiliary Operations

+isEmpty() ⇒ Check if the queue is empty.
+Returns true if empty, else false. front() ⇒ Get the value of the front element without removing it. rear() ⇒ Get the value of the rear element without removing it.